-The global gas pressure regulators market will be expected to register consistent growth in the coming decade because of increasing energy requirements in domestic, commercial, and industrial markets, increasing use of natural gas, and development of gas-based infrastructure.
+The global gas pressure regulators market is expected to experience consistent growth in the coming decade due to increasing energy requirements across domestic, commercial, and industrial sectors, along with the growing use of natural gas and the development of gas-based infrastructure.

 Metric | Value |